MuchAdoNet/muchadonet.github.io/docs/connections.md

 If you need to access the `IDbConnection` that is wrapped by the connector, use the `Connection` property.
 To automatically open the connection if it is not already open, use `GetOpenConnectionAsync` instead.

-To attach an `IDbConnection` to a connector without disposing it when the connector is disposed, use `DbConnectorSettings.NoDisposeConnection`.
+To attach an `IDbConnection` to a connector without disposing it when the connector is disposed, use the `NoDisposeConnection` connector setting.
 If the attached connection is open, it will be kept open even after the connector is disposed.